Network Protocol Fundamentals

 Seven layers of the OSI model (from top to bottom)

-2. Presentation Layer: Responsible for data formatting, encryption, and compression.
+2. Presentation layer: Responsible for data formatting, encryption, and compression.

-5. Network Layer: Determine the best path for data packets to reach their destination across different networks, using routing protocols and IP addressing.
+5. Network layer: Determine the best path for data packets to reach their destination across different networks, using routing protocols and IP addressing.

-6. Data Link Layer: Provide reliable and error-free transmission of data over the physical layer.
+6. Data link layer: Provide reliable and error-free transmission of data over the physical layer.
 It is responsible for establishing and terminating connections between network nodes, performing error detection and correction, and handling the flow of data frames between adjacent nodes.

-7. Physical Layer (Lowest Layer): Deals with the physical transmission of data.
+7. Physical layer (Lowest layer): Deals with the physical transmission of data.
 It defines the electrical, mechanical, and physical aspects of the network like cables, connectors, and signalling methods.

-Types of Network Protocols
+Types of network protocols

 • Internet Protocol (IP)